llord1/llord1.github.io/00-Outline.md

 -What percentage of professionals view this heritage language as their first language (thus confirming the language's vitality)?

--Do the details revealed in past linguistic investigations endure; is creole indeed the second most widely utilized for communication on the island, or has another language taken this place?
+-Do the details revealed in past linguistic investigations endure; can creole continue to be regarded as the second most widely language utilized for communication on the island, or has another language taken this place?

--Ultimately, is the language definitively vital enough to garner investment of resources into active monitoring and preservation technologies?
+-Ultimately, is the language definitively vital enough to garner further investment of resources into active monitoring and preservation technologies?

 Data:

 1. Survey of Saint Lucian lawyers (IRB approved and distributed).

 2. Survey of Saint Lucian teachers (IRB approved and distributed).
-Attended the August 31st  Saint Lucia National Language Policy Implementation Conference, and the project's efforts were mentioned [here](https://youtu.be/L3T9MMHqq0Y?t=12097) {% cite language_survey_mention_2021 %} .
+Attended the August 31st  Saint Lucia National Language Policy Implementation Conference, and the project's efforts were mentioned [here](https://youtu.be/L3T9MMHqq0Y?t=12097) {% cite language_survey_mention_2021 %}.

 3. Survey of Saint Lucian law enforcement (IRB approved and distributed).

 4. Survey of Saint Lucian healthcare workers and emergency services (IRB approved and distributed).

-5. Survey of Saint Lucian public (vitality survey) (drafted, yet paused for possible grant approval; in discussions with the Saint Lucia Folk Research Center, Ministry of Education, The Central Statistical Office of Saint Lucia, and the Ministry of Tourism Information, Broadcasting, Culture & Creative Industries).
+5. Survey of Saint Lucian public (vitality survey) (drafted, yet paused pending for possible [grant approval](http://www.ogmios.org/grants/index.php)); also in discussions with the local Saint Lucia Folk Research Center, Ministry of Education, The Central Statistical Office of Saint Lucia, and the Ministry of Tourism Information, Broadcasting, Culture & Creative Industries for alternative grants.

-*Note: Not all surveys may be completed by the estimated December 2021, as one may be used as a grant project.
-All approved surveys will be expected to have a report produced by December 2021.
+*Note: Not all surveys may be completed by the estimated December 2021, as one may be used for the aforementioned grant project.
+All approved surveys will be expected to have a preliminary report produced by December 31st 2021.

-### Initiative 2: Data modeling and tool creation
+### Initiative 2: Data building and tool creation

 Project 1: (partially completed)